starling-21/simple_android_VoIP_client/README.md

 # Simple android VoIP/SIP client.
-Audio streaming.
+Voice streaming.

 Simple is better than complex!
 This is VoIP client prototype.
 I was searching a lot for open source projects, but found just a few working solutions for SIP signalling and voice streaming (very huge and complicated or fully native written apps).
 The